The Canon EOS 650 was the first camera released that used the Canon EF mount.

-Exposure Compensation is also availble.
-It can be set plus or minus five stops in half stop increments.
+Exposure Compensation is also available.
+It can be set plus or minus five stops in half-stop increments.

 There are a huge amount of accessories available for the EOS system and EF lens mount.
 The camera accessories listed below are a select few that were pulled from the manual.

 Both the 420EZ and 300EZ are listed in the camera manual as flashes to be used with the EOS 650.

 While they will work with the camera, keep in mind that newer Speedlites and third party flashes can also be used.
 Newer flashes will have faster recycle times, and possibly more features.